EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Programming/Learn Google Flutter Fast.md

 - [This is an excellent article on creating application icons](https://medium.com/@psyanite/how-to-add-app-launcher-icons-in-flutter-bdbea) This article shows how you can setup a development dependency to a package that generates the required images for your project.

 - [I used this article as my guide when I published my first Flutter Android App](https://flutter.dev/docs/deployment/android) Below are some notes from my experience.
-Cost Before doing anything, you need to pay Google $ to publish to the Google Play store.
+Cost Before doing anything, you need to pay Google USD  to publish to the Google Play store.
 Flutter Build Apks I had many issues building a bundle, so I ended up building two apks for two different architectures.
 The article above tells the user to build different apks for different target platforms using the command below.
 However, I could not get this to work until I changed the Flutter channel to ‘master’.